thewtex/thesis/introduction/background_and_significance.rst

 most commonly tested and most widely used metric of vulnerability.
 Ultrasound echogenicity is assessed via direct visual examination of B-mode images.
-Some authors prefer to use the Gray-Weale scale for echogenicity which stratifies echogenicity into five types ranging from echolucent to calcific with shadowing [Gray-Weale1988]_.
+Some authors prefer to use the Gray-Weale scale for echogenicity which stratifies echogenicity into five types ranging from echolucent to calcified with shadowing [Gray-Weale1988]_.
 A slight improvement to visual examination are computer-assisted gray-scale median (GSM) measurements [Sztajzel2005,Aly2000,Lal2002]_.
 These results are semi-quantitative since they